2020 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features Of The 2020 Sacagawea Dollar

-The coin measures 26.5 millimeters in diameter.
-It weighs 8.1 grams.
-The distinctive golden color comes from manganese brass cladding.
-The edge is smooth with incused lettering.
-Edge inscriptions include the date, mint mark, and “E PLURIBUS UNUM.”
+The coin measures 26.5 millimeters in diameter and weighs 8.1 grams.
+The distinctive golden color comes from the manganese brass cladding over a pure copper core.
+The edge is smooth with incused (sunken) lettering applied in a separate production step using a Schuler edge-lettering machine.
+Edge inscriptions include the date “2020,” the mint mark, and “E PLURIBUS UNUM.”

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List